 Training

 The Sustainability Hub has a growing collection of training courses ready for you to further your knowledge and understanding around subjects that can contribute to sustainable development.
 These courses are currently offered free of charge to IChemE members and for purchase by non-members.
-We have the following five courses available for you to access today and will be adding new releases in the coming months.
+The following courses are available for you to access today and will be adding new releases in the coming months.

 Our courses are designed specifically for chemical engineers.
 They are delivered online, completed at your own pace, and allow you to learn interactively in bite-sized chunks.